braph-software/BRAPH-2/tutorials/developers/dev_graph/readme.md

 <a id="Binary-Undirected-Multilayer-Graph-with-fixed-Thresholds-MultiplexBUT"></a>
 ### Binary Undirected Multilayer Graph with fixed Thresholds (MultiplexBUT)  [⬆](#Table-of-Contents)

 Now you will implement the `MultiplexBUT` graph building on the previous codes `GraphBD` and `MultilayerWD`.
-A multiplex graph is a type of multilayer graph where only interlayer edges are allowed between homologous nodes.
+A multiplex graph is a type of multilayer graph where interlayer edges are allowed only between homologous nodes.
 In this case, the layers follow a categorical architecture, which means that all layers are interconnected.

 > **Code 9.** **MultiplexBUT element header.**
-> 		The `header` section of generator code for "_MultiplexBUT.gen.m" provides the general information about the `MultiplexBUT` element.
+> 		The `header` section of the generator code in "_MultiplexBUT.gen.m" provides the general information about the `MultiplexBUT` element.
 > 		This code modifies Code 1.
 > ````matlab
 > %% ¡header!